ETHOS-Labs-LLC/BYOS/docs/cfs.md

 ![alt text](cfs-media/image-29.png){ width="900" }

-As state previously, this implenentation of cFS is not complete enough to simulate a real satellite but does demonstrate the fundamental concepts of telecommands and telemetry in a space system.
+As stated previously, this implementation of cFS is not complete enough to simulate a real satellite but does demonstrate the fundamental concepts of telecommands and telemetry in a space system.

 ## Removing cFS Plugin

-For the next section of this workshop, you will use the same port binding that your **cFS** container is currently using, so you need to do a little clean up to get ready.
+For the next section of this workshop, you will use the same port binding that your **cFS** container is currently using, so you need to do a little cleanup to get ready.

-First, you will navigate to the **Admin Console** section of COSMOS and find cfs plugin and click on the trash can icon.
+First, you will navigate to the **Admin Console** section of COSMOS.
+Find the cFS plugin and click on the trash can icon.

 ![alt text](cfs-media/image-30.png){ width="900" }